-Before taking the CSCS or CSPS, and as part of the application process for the CPSS exam, you must submit an original, official transcript from your college of university.
+For the CSCS, CSPS, and CPSS you must submit original, official transcripts from your college or university.
 Official transcripts must be sent directly from the registrar's office, and must confirm that the degree was conferred.
+For the CPSS, transcripts are required as part of the application process.
+For the CSCS and CSPS, you may submit transcripts within one year after the exam date.
+Even if you have passed your exam, you will not be certified until all required documents are received and processed by NSCA staff.
 Transcripts must be in an envelope with the registrar's stamp placed across the envelope flap.
 If you mail the transcript, the registrar's seal must remain intact.
 Transcripts will not be returned.
 The NSCA also accepts official electronic transcripts (e-transcripts) that are transferred using a secure document transfer program (e.g., escrip-safe, eDocs).
 Your transcripts should be sent to exams@nsca.com.